erickarbe/gccastatamic/content/collections/pages/brandon-fellowship.md

           content:
             -
               type: text
-              text: 'Applications open in May 2025, with the deadline for applications set for July 1st.
+              text: 'Applications opened in May 2025, with the deadline for applications set for July 1st.
 A review and interview process will follow for the 2025–2026 program year candidates.'
         -
           type: paragraph
           content: